AdrianSchneider/warp-pipe/README.md

 # Warp Pipe

+Warning: this is a very rough work-in-progress!

 Warp pipe lets you securely create named pipes (fifos) between computers, allowing you to send or receive data asynchronously.

 ## Use Cases